mweidner037/sparse-array-rled/README.md

   it only stores which indices are present, not their associated values.
   This typically uses much less memory (4x in our benchmarks) and results in much smaller JSON.

-> **Disclaimer:** This library is still in alpha.
-I have unit & fuzz tested the core functionality, but not every edge case or utility function. <!-- TODO: remove -->

 ### Example Use Cases

 I use this package in collaborative situations, where individual users perform actions in order, but some of these actions may be deleted/undone/not-yet-received - causing sparsity.